By Anna Gay on | No Comments

-You’ll also want to boost your Contrast a bit, too.
-Backlit images are often hazy, so boosting the Contrast will compensate for that.
+You will also want to boost your Contrast a bit, too.
+Backlit images are often hazy, so increasing the Contrast will compensate for that.

-Finally, I made an overall, global adjustment to the White Balance of the entire image, pulling my sliders towards Yellow (Temp) and Green (Tint):
+Finally, I made an overall global White Balance adjustment to the entire image by pulling my sliders toward the yellow side.

-As you can see, it is still backlit and hazy, just a touch warmer and definitely more “poppy!”
+As you can see, my image is still backlit and hazy but is now a touch warmer and has much more “POP!”